dbos-inc/dbos-docs/docs/tutorials/demo-apps.md

 YKY Social currently demonstrates:
 * Data management with [TypeORM](https://typeorm.io) and Postgres
-* Operon transactions, workflows, and communicators for correct execution
+* DBOS transactions, workflows, and communicators for correct execution
 * HTTP handling
 * Integration with a [Next.js](https://nextjs.org/) front end
 * Declarative security (using an application-managed database table)